acteng/update-your-capital-schemes/docs/user-guide/index.md

 ### Review a scheme

-To confirm that you have reviewed the data shown on the scheme page and that it is up-to-date you can use the checkbox at the bottom of the scheme page.
-Select this checkbox and click confirm to update ATE records that the scheme is up-to-date.
-After clicking confirm you will be returned to the schemes page and shown a success notification.
-The Needs review tag will disappear from the scheme on the schemes page table.
+Once you have confirmed that the details for a scheme are all up-to-date, tick the checkbox and click the “Confirm”
+button:

 ![Review scheme](review.png)

+\pagebreak

+You will then be returned to your schemes and the “Needs review” tag will no longer be shown:

 ![Scheme has been reviewed](review-success.png)